-The reason I favour the ParentAssess model for parents living with learning disabilities is because Government good practice guidance and case law emphasise the need to ensure that parents are fully involved in the process (even before any court proceedings) to comply with the Care Act, Equality Act and Human Rights Act.
-I am Achieving Best Evidence (ABE) trained (since 2010) which provides me with the skills and knowledge to achieve best evidence when interviewing children and vulnerable adults.
+The reason Gary favours the ParentAssess model for parents living with learning disabilities is because Government good practice guidance and case law emphasise the need to ensure that parents are fully involved in the process (even before any court proceedings) to comply with the Care Act, Equality Act and Human Rights Act.
+Gary is Achieving Best Evidence (ABE) trained (since 2010) which provides him with the skills and knowledge to achieve best evidence when interviewing children and vulnerable adults.

 The ParentAssess framework is easy to read and understand by those being assessed and instead of scores, a traffic light system is adopted to identify any areas of concern or opportunities for learning.
 It is designed to be understood by parents who live with a learning disability, but it is also suitable for people living with additional needs such as those related to: